Khir Johari

-Tan Sri Mohamed Khir bin Johari (محمد خير بن جوهري; 29 January 1923 – 19 November 2006) was a Malaysian politician and the former Malaysian Minister of Education.
+Khir Johari (محمد خير بن جوهري; 29 January 1923 – 19 November 2006) was a Malaysian politician and the former Malaysian Minister of Education.

-Born on 29 January 1923, in Alor Setar, Khir received formal education in the prestigious Sultan Abdul Hamid College (KSAH) in Kedah.
-Khir was a Member of Parliament from 1955 to 1982.
+Born on 29 January 1923, in Alor Setar, Khir Johari received formal education in the prestigious Sultan Abdul Hamid College (KSAH) in Kedah.
+Khir Johari was a Member of Parliament from 1955 to 1982.
 He was involved in the Malaysian political scene from its inception and served in the Cabinet of Tunku Abdul Rahman and Tun Abdul Razak.

 Upon his retirement he held positions in several organisations, most famously as President of the World Wide Fund for Nature of Malaysia (WWF).

-Khir died of heart failure at 83 on 19 November 2006.
+Khir Johari died of heart failure at 83 on 19 November 2006.
 He was accorded a state funeral and was buried in Makam Pahlawan near Masjid Negara, Kuala Lumpur.

 Early life and education

-Mohamed Khir was born on 29 January 1923, in Alor Setar, Kedah.
+Khir Johari was born on 29 January 1923, in Alor Setar, Kedah.
 He received formal education in the Sultan Abdul Hamid College (KSAH) in Kedah.
 His desire to continue studying at Medical College, Raffles College in Singapore in 1940 was thwarted when the Second World War (PDII) broke out.

 Early career

 After the war, Khir Johari returned to his alma mater Sultan Abdul Hamid College as a teacher, where he taught English.
 During this time, he was politically active through his involvement with the Malay nationalist organisation SABERKAS (Sayang Akan Bangsa Ertinya Redha Korban Apa Segala).

-After Tunku Abdul Rahman took over from Dato' Sir Onn Jaafar as president of UMNO, Khir was appointed as Secretary-General of UMNO and was tasked to oversee the first federal election in Malaya in 1955.
-After winning the constituency of Kedah Tengah, Khir was appointed into the Cabinet as Assistant Minister of Agriculture.
+After Tunku Abdul Rahman took over from Dato' Sir Onn Jaafar as president of UMNO, Khir Johari was appointed as Secretary-General of UMNO and was tasked to oversee the first federal election in Malaya in 1955.
+After winning the constituency of Kedah Tengah, Khir Johari was appointed into the Cabinet as Assistant Minister of Agriculture.

 Government Service

-Upon Independence, Khir was appointed into the first Cabinet of independent Malaya as the Minister of Education.
+Upon Independence, Khir Johari was appointed into the first Cabinet of independent Malaya as the Minister of Education.
 He held on to this post until 1960, when he was transferred to the Ministry of Trade and Commerce.

-In 1964, Khir was made Minister of Agriculture, replacing Abdul Aziz Ishak, who had been relieved of his position and later detained under the Internal Security Act.
+In 1964, Khir Johari was made Minister of Agriculture, replacing Abdul Aziz Ishak, who had been relieved of his position and later detained under the Internal Security Act.

-In 1966, Khir returned to helm the Ministry of Education until 1969.
-Following the 13 May riots, Khir was appointed Minister of Trade and Industry as key Tunku allies were sidelined.
+In 1966, Khir Johari returned to helm the Ministry of Education until 1969.
+Following the 13 May riots, Khir Johari was appointed Minister of Trade and Industry as key Tunku allies were sidelined.
 This allowed the government to implement Malay nationalist policies in education, including the abolishment of English-medium education at primary, secondary and tertiary levels.

-In February 1973, Khir was appointed the Malaysian Ambassador to the United States of America, and later concurrently the Permanent Representative to the United Nations.
+In February 1973, Khir Johari was appointed the Malaysian Ambassador to the United States of America, and later concurrently the Permanent Representative to the United Nations.
 He served as a diplomat until 1976.

-In 1978, Khir contested his last general election, and retired from active politics at the end of the term in 1982.
+In 1978, Khir Johari contested his last general election, and retired from active politics at the end of the term in 1982.